RiverCityDFIR/rcdf-interactive-signin-analyzer/README.md

 ## Sample Data

-Synthetic and sanitized sample datasets are available separately for testing and demonstration purposes.
+Synthetic sample datasets are available for testing and demonstration purposes.

 ---